TakundaKatsidzira/TakundaKatsidzira/README.md

 ## TicTacToe

-* Game optimized for performance, where the computer plays itself using random choices (no strategy).
+* Game optimized for performance, where the computer plays itself using different strategies.
 Logs include: who played first, was it a draw, who won, did the first player win, first move position, full move sequence, number of moves, and win method (e.g., row_1, diag_anti) saved to a CSV file.
 * Develop multiple computer agents with different strategies.
 * Backtracking can be used to simulate future game states and evaluate optimal moves (e.g., using minimax).
-* Dynamic programming can cache board evaluations to avoid redundant computation during simulations.
+* Use bitmasks to simulate the board and agents moves

 **Techniques:**
 * **Backtracking**: Simulate future game states with Minimax to find the best move.
-* **Dynamic Programming**: Cache board evaluations to avoid recomputation during simulations.
 * **Bit Manipulation**: Represent board states compactly using bitmasks for speed.
-* **Prefix Sum**: Track cumulative results (like win rates for certain opening moves).
-* **Top K Elements**: Analyze the most common winning sequences/moves over many games.

 **Data Structures:**
-* **Arrays**: Represent the game board (3x3 grid).
 * **Hash Maps**: Cache board state evaluations (memoization).
-* **Heaps**: Store top strategies by win rate or efficiency.
 * **Stacks**: Enable undo/redo functionality for game simulations or replays.